Pay using Google Pay

 Switching to cash payment method

-You can try to pay using Google Pay again at the end of your ride.
+You can try paying with Google Pay again at the end of your ride.